Add Custom Document

 Overview

 Using the Shopware Administration, you can easily create new documents.
-This guide will teach you how to achieve the same result, which is creating a new document, using your plugin.
+This guide explains how to create a new document using a plugin.

 Prerequisites